 The cucurbitacin and triterpenoids in cucumber are in the spotlight for all the right reasons.
 Specifically, recent studies are pointing to their anti-cancer potential.
 These chemicals hinder cellular pathways that cancer cells use to grow and survive, thus preventing the spread of cancer.4

 The fisetin in cucumber is also a natural chemopreventive agent.
-It has the potential to stop the spread of several kinds of cancer, including melanoma and cancer of the pancreas, prostate, and lungs.5 It goes without saying that cucumber is a talented one.
+It has the potential to stop the spread of several kinds of cancer, including melanoma and cancer of the pancreas, prostate, and lungs.5 It goes without

 2. Battles Insomnia

 Can’t sleep a wink?
 Cucumber seed oil can come in handy if you have insomnia.
 The oil is useful in treating frontal headaches along with the associated pain and stress.
 In turn, this can help you get a good night’s rest.6 To use, simply massage some oil onto your scalp.
 You can dilute it with a carrier like coconut oil if your skin is sensitive.
 Folk remedies also suggest rubbing the vegetable on the soles of the feet to cool and relax the body, allowing you to easily slip into a slumber.

 You can fight urinary tract infections, dysuria (painful urination), and urinary stones with cucumber.
 Their seeds are especially noteworthy.7 Since it’s full of water, this vegetable doubles